Azure/deployment-stacks/TUTORIAL.md

   -DeleteAll
 ```

-In Azure CLI, you specify what you want to happen after detaching a managed resource by using one of the following parameters of the `az stack sub create` command:
+In Azure CLI, unmanaged resources are detached by default.
+If you'd like to delete rather than detach, you can specify by using one of the following parameters of the `az stack sub create` command:

 - --delete-all
 - --delete-resources